1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

   + Windows 7, Windows 8, Windows 10
 ```

 There is some conflict between what the two articles claim is the proper directory for custom php scripts.
-However, with a bit of playing around and reading the XAMPP Github it's pretty clear that the custom scripts are likely within `htdocs.` I was able to grab the homepage's source code.
+However, with a bit of playing around and reading the XAMPP Github it's pretty clear that the custom scripts are likely within `C:\xampp\htdocs.` I was able to grab the homepage's source code.

 ```
 HTTP/1.1 200 OK